tc39/notes/es7/2017-01/jan-26.md

 DH: That requires not only that we have worked out all of our mechanisms for putting std libraries in or systematic changes to how imports work.

-BF: If there are well defined specifiers that shouldn't be true
+BFS: If there are well defined specifiers that shouldn't be true

 DH: Currently the spec says nothing about the string you import.
 This is changing modules to indicate some are special